top of page

 Portfolio Scoring Methodology

 Wealthscope evaluates a prospect’s portfolio using its current composition in five key dimensions: Performance, Downside Protection, Fund Fees, Income, and Diversification.
 A percentage and a letter grade are displayed for each dimension, as well as for the overall portfolio.
-There are five possible grades: A, B, C, D, and F. (Note: you have the option to remove the percentages and the grades when generating a PDF file of the scorecard.)
+There are five possible grades: A, B, C, D, and F.

 The portfolio's Performance and Downside Protection are assessed against a simple benchmark portfolio that holds a global equity index (MSCI All Country World) ETF and a Canadian universe bond index ETF by default.
 A prospect also has the option to use a domestic equity benchmark (TSX Capped Composite) instead.
 The benchmark's asset allocation is automatically assigned to the one that is closest (by 10% increment) to the prospect’s own portfolio.